dustinpfister/blog_posts/_posts/vuejs-lifecycle-updated.md

 ## 1 - vue updated array example

 In this section I will be going over an example that is again the beginnings of a simple idle game. this will just start adding money to a variable each time a tick method is called outside the vue instance with setInterval.
 In addition there is also a work button that will add more money and a higher rate, but will do so manually.
+However it will not happen right away only after each time the data object is updated will a log array of objects be tabulated and added to main money property of the data object.

 This example involves the use of an array as a data object property.
 The tricky thing about arrays as data properties is that adding and removing elements will not trigger an update of the vue, so a force update is needed.